 - Eagle for Windows This third-party system is a distributed in-store computer that provides POS, inventory management, accounts receivable, accounts payable, general ledger and reporting capabilities.
 The system is provided directly from the vendor to retailers, subject to the terms and fees included in an agreement between the vendor and retailer.
 The system allows the retailer to create computer-generated orders for stock replenishment, participate in the Ace Rewards customer loyalty program, and is integrated to a number of the enterprise systems at the Ace corporate headquarters. - ACENET This intranet site serves as the primary communication platform between Ace and our retailers.
 In addition, a wealth of information such as product catalogs and special ordering functions can be accessed through this program.
-ACENET is a portal for the Ace Way of Retailing, which documents the best practices for operating an Ace store. - www.acehardware.com Ace Hardware's website is its branding, shopping and research solution for consumers, and it received over 82 million visitors in 2018.
-The website offers online shoppers more than 60,000 SKUs that can be shipped directly to their home or to their local Ace store.
+ACENET is a portal for the Ace Way of Retailing, which documents the best practices for operating an Ace store. - www.acehardware.com Ace Hardware's website is its branding, shopping and research solution for consumers, and it received over 102 million visitors in 2019.
+The website offers online shoppers more than 80,000 SKUs that can be shipped directly to their home or to their local Ace store.
 Retailers are also able to create personalized web pages for their stores on this site.
-Ace has implemented an In-Store Pickup (ISPU) feature that allows consumers to check product availability at their local Ace and if they choose, order online and pick up at their Ace store as early as the same day.
-In 2018, Ace replatformed its existing website to allow for store-specific pricing, full integration with the Ace Rewards program, and to enable the introduction of a new program called Buy Online, Deliver from Store (BODFS).
+Using this website consumers can check product availability at their local Ace and if they choose, order online and pick up at their Ace store as early as the same day.
+If a product is not available at their local Ace store but is available in the Ace RSC, consumers can choose to have the product shipped to their local Ace store and delivered to their home by local Ace store personnel.

-Ace has invested significantly in wholesale information technology to build and manage an enterprise architecture and highspeed telecommunications network that links manufacturers, wholesale distribution, Ace retailers and consumers in the supply chain.
+Ace has invested significantly in wholesale information technology to build and manage an enterprise architecture and high-speed telecommunications network that links manufacturers, wholesale distribution, Ace retailers and consumers in the supply chain.
 We anticipate continued investment in technology for the foreseeable future.